adamkasztenny/hybridly/README.md

 - Employees can reserve time in the office
 - Employees can book desks and meeting rooms
 - View when others are in the office and where they are working
+- View charts and metrics to see how employees are using the office
 - Single-sign on (via [Auth0](https://auth0.com/))

 See the [backlog](https://github.com/adamkasztenny/hybridly/projects/1) for planned features.